luciluci666/wix-test-task/README.md

 # Wix Test Task

-This is a test task for integrating Wix into your project.
+This is a test task with Wix integration using Nest.js for BackEnd and  Vue.js + Element Plus for FrontEnd

 The application includes CRUD for Wix Store Products